paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-090-secure-rural-schools-and-community-self-determination.md

 A prior section 207 of Pub.
 L. 106–393 was set out in a note under [section 500 of this title](./chapter-002-national-forests.md#section-500) prior to repeal by Pub.
 L. 110–343, div.
 C, title VI, § 601(a), Oct.
 3, 2008, 122 Stat.
 3893.

 #### Amendments
+2013—Subsec. (a).
+Pub.
+L. 113–40 substituted “2013” for “2012”.

 2012—Subsec. (a).
 Pub.
 L. 112–141 substituted “2012” for “2011”.

 <a id="section-7142"></a>
 ## § 7142.
 Termination of authority
-**(a) In general** The authority to initiate projects under this subchapter shall terminate on September 30, 2012.
+**(a) In general** The authority to initiate projects under this subchapter shall terminate on September 30, 2013.

-**(b) Deposits in Treasury** Any project funds not obligated by September 30, 2013, shall be deposited in the Treasury of the United States.
+**(b) Deposits in Treasury** Any project funds not obligated by September 30, 2014, shall be deposited in the Treasury of the United States.

 ### Statutory Notes